-142 https://resources.emu.edu/confluence/display/RVSM/SECTION+8%3A+RESOURCES+AND+SUPPORTIVE+MEASURES
+165 https://emuhelpdesk.atlassian.net/wiki/spaces/RVSM/pages/5081301031/ SECTION+8+RESOURCES+AND+SUPPORTIVE+MEASURES

-- 11. The right to review the preliminary and final report, subject to the privacy limitations imposed by state and federal law, at least two working days prior to a requested appeals hearing; - 12.
+- harassing or other retaliatory behavior that presents a danger to the welfare of the Respondent or others; - 9.
+The right to be fully informed of the nature, rules, and procedures of the process and to timely written notice of all alleged violations within the report, including the nature of the violation and possible outcomes; - 10.
+The right to review the preliminary investigative report and offer additional relevant materials and relevant witnesses to be interviewed and considered before the final investigative report is created; - 11.
+The right to review the preliminary and final report, subject to the privacy limitations imposed by state and federal law, at least two working days prior to a requested appeals hearing; - 12.
 The right to be informed of the names of all witnesses, except in cases where a witness' identity will not be revealed for compelling safety reasons; - 13.
 The right to have reports heard by persons who have received annual Title IX and trauma informed training; - 14.
 The right to identify and petition that any party be removed on the basis of bias and/or conflict of interest; - 15.
 The right to a finding based on the preponderance of evidence presented during the investigation process.
 Such evidence shall be credible, relevant, based on fact, and without prejudice.
-For a definition of preponderance of evidence, see Section 2143; - 16.
+For a definition of preponderance of evidence, see Section 2166167; - 16.
 The right to be informed in writing of the findings and outcomes of any alleged relationship violence and/or sexual misconduct process, usually within five working days of the determination; and

-The right to appeal the findings and/or outcomes, in accordance with the standards for appeal established in Section $A.5^{144}$ of the RVSM policy.
+The right to appeal the findings and/or outcomes, in accordance with the standards for appeal established in Section A.5168 of the RVSM policy.